ironbee/ironbee/clipp/clipp.md

 appropriate number (based on Content-Length) or @s.
 This is useful for input sources that lack bodies or for sanitizing sensitive bodies.

+Any negative or unparsable value of Context-Length is treated as 0.
+Any value over 1e6 bytes is treated as 1e6 bytes.

 **@ironbee**:*config*:*behavior*

 Run IronBee as a modifier.
 By default, this behaves as the consumer except